tabcat/rough-opal/REPORT.md

 95% coverage according to [codecov.io](https://app.codecov.io/gh/opalsnt/welo)

-There are a few commits related to testing so I won't link them all.
+There are more than a few testing-related commits; so I won't link them all.
 Feel free to check out the [tests](https://github.com/opalsnt/welo/tree/master/test).
-Plan on organizing them a bit more in the future.
+I plan on organizing them a bit more in the future.

 #### prep for adding features

 - https://github.com/opalsnt/welo/issues/10
 - https://github.com/opalsnt/welo/issues/11

-This work mainly had to do with cleaning up code before adding new stuff.
+This work had to do with cleaning up code before adding new stuff.

 ##### build interfaces for manifest modules

 Created Typescript interfaces for the different manifest modules.
-Probably did this a bit earlier than necessary.

 ##### rewrite manifest module registry

-Fixed the module registry where modules referenced by the manifest are kept.
+Fixed the module registry where modules referenced by the manifest are registered.

 - https://github.com/opalsnt/welo/commit/fac797a8b36e51ee5eb4fd0a1f4fce5fd105339c

 ##### rework store module

 - https://github.com/opalsnt/welo/commit/567646d872a09695544160b4666e566149f6b72
 - https://github.com/opalsnt/welo/commit/e92a7410ec37c37c346c82ed0294b2c71db5241